pendragons-code/ytdl-webserver/README.md

 # ytdl-webserver
 A simple webserver with ytdl-core features implemented.
 I may or may not add more stuff, do what you want!
 Maybe I'll play around with stuff like google drive, who knows?
 Needless to say this repo is filled with junk and is just made so i can clone this on any device i need to donwload videos.
 Fork if you want!
+This is for downloading youtube videos with a sote that allows you to interact with it.
+Why can't I just use the cli?
+Good question.
+Ask people who don't want to use the terminal.
 # Quick start guide:
 This webserver is hosted on port `3000`, so if you are hosting this on your local network, your link could look like these:
 ```